wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

 = 2.1.2 =
-* Changed the priority of ngfb_add_meta_tags() from 10 to 20, to allow other plugins time to render additional content before NGFB runs.
+* Changed the priority of ngfb_add_meta_tags() from 10 (the default) to 20, so other plugins might run before NGFB and render additional content.
 * Added a ngfb_get_meta_tag() function to sanitize and encode all Open Graph meta tag values.
 * Fixed the 'Content Begins at First Paragraph' option to make the regex "un-greedy" and work as intended. ;-)